digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 What is NOT part of Digital Preservation?

-- The asset delivery - IIIF image services derived from preserved content, transcoded AV
+- The asset delivery - IIIF image services derived from preserved content, transcoded AV (but see below about format migration)
 - The IIIF Presentation layer
 - The Catalogue API
 - Public facing web sites

-The Digital Preservation System is much bigger than Fedora - but it is not the whole of the DLIP project.
+The Digital Preservation System is much wider than Fedora - but it is still not the whole of the DLIP project.

 ## Choice of Fedora